hashicorp/terraform/website/docs/language/providers/index.html.md

 ---
 layout: "language"
 page_title: "Providers - Configuration Language"
-description: |-
-  An overview of how to install and use providers, Terraform plugins that interact with services, cloud providers, and other APIs.
+description: "An overview of how to install and use providers, Terraform plugins that interact with services, cloud providers, and other APIs."
 ---

 # Providers